Political-Ideological Warfare in Integrated Strategy, and its Basis in an Assessment of Soviet Reality Countering Subversion: Lessons from History

 We can now confirm this not in terms of not just scores or dozens we have hundreds identified at this point, following the dissolution of the Soviet Union and many confirming peoples coming out of the KGB archives both in Moscow and the American copies of KGB cables known as the Venona cables, which were World War II-era cables that also identify much of what these people were doing.

 We only have about 2900 of those released from the American archive out of reportedly two million.
-And those 2900 are only… some of them are only partly decrypted and they still include names that are still coded, so we do not have a complete picture of the density of the subversion but we do have an idea that it was strategic and massive and indeed, as I was doing my research, came to think of it as a veritable army, as de facto occupation in terms of influence on the American policy-making chain.
+And those 2900 are only… some of them are only partly decrypted and they still include names that are still coded, so we do not have a complete picture of the density of the subversion, but we do have an idea that it was strategic and massive.
+And indeed, as I was doing my research, [I] came to think of it as a veritable army, as de facto occupation in terms of influence on the American policy-making chain.

-And I think that’s where… for me as a journalist and I write a weekly column and I’ve been covering these matters since… since of course since 9/11.
-This is where the parallels start to become very pronounced and striking in terms of comparing it to influence… Islamic influence, Muslim Brotherhood front group influence, on [the] U.S. policy-making chain today.
+And I think that is where for me as a journalist (and I write a weekly column and I have been covering these matters of course since 9/11), this is where the parallels start to become very pronounced and striking in terms of comparing it to influence, Islamic influence, Muslim Brotherhood front group influence on [the] U.S. policy-making chain today.
 And so this is how I ended up writing a book that I never set out to write.

-I actually was more interested in the current situation, but when I found out there was such precedent in our past, that’s when I really did this very deep rabbit hole hunt for answers and for more information about comparisons.
+I actually was more interested in the current situation, but when I found out there was such precedent in our past, that is when I really did this very deep rabbit hole hunt for answers and for more information about comparisons.

-One point I heard raised earlier in the last panel I’d like to just mention in passing.
+One point I heard raised earlier in the last panel I would like to just mention in passing.
 There actually is great precedent for fear of offending the Russians in our past.
 We definitely deal with this on a daily basis at least for the political world in terms of fear of offending Islam.
-That’s a mantra.
+That is a mantra.
 But I was quite struck and quite fascinated to discover this was a motivational watchword that indeed was a tool I would argue of appeasement of the Soviet Union particularly during [the] World War II period.

 Fear of offending the Russians was very much on the minds of our policymakers, our military strategists, and so on.
 We do actually have even [a] parallel with that.

-And the reason that it’s so disturbing given our current situation is that we did have at the head of the FBI at the time, a stalwart anti-Communist who truly understood Communist subversion.
+And the reason that it is so disturbing given our current situation is that we did have at the head of the FBI at the time, a stalwart anti-Communist who truly understood Communist subversion.

 Since 9/11, we have never had such a man at the top of the FBI.
 We do not have anyone who has had any kind of deep understanding of Islam, war, the threat that Islamic law and jihad and so on pose to our form of liberty.
 So we already are starting off at a very grave disadvantage today.
 That is something different from before.

 So, why do I say we flunked?
 I actually say we lost.
-And I make a very controversial argument in my book that we lost and we don’t even know it.
+And I make a very controversial argument in my book that we lost, and we do not even know it.
 Which is part of where we come in with my subtitle, which is the Secret Assault on Our Nation’s Character.

-And right here above us the majority in the House, the Republican, Conservative majority so they say… They can’t even get the votes together to vote to defund socialized medicine.
+And right here above us the majority in the House, the Republican, Conservative majority so they say… They cannot even get the votes together to vote to defund socialized medicine.
 What does that mean?
-I mean they don’t talk about it as socialized medicine.
+I mean they do not talk about it as socialized medicine.

-We don’t talk about this notion of Cold War at home, that somehow we lost to get our campuses to this point.
-I mean that’s sort of nothing we even think about.
-We don’t connect these dots.
+We do not talk about this notion of Cold War at home, that somehow we lost to get our campuses to this point.
+I mean that is sort of nothing we even think about.
+We do not connect these dots.

 And so, this is part of the reason I started coming out with this new idea about what actually went through and how actually we should be [unintelligible] through fields of victory or defeat, ideological victory versus ideological defeat.
-And I would say we’re certainly looking at a situation where the debate is very empty and I think that this is another parallel we have with our past.
+And I would say we are certainly looking at a situation where the debate is very empty, and I think that this is another parallel we have with our past.

 It is just a fact that during World War II we had the federal government whitewashing communism in many very similar ways to the way the federal government has whitewashed Islam in the post-9/11 era, striking categories of similarities.
 For example, books even outside of the federal government’s purview, the publishing industry voluntarily decided not to publish anti-communist books to through the duration of the war.

-So again, you’re losing context about what is going in further in the future.
-How did this happen and what’s happening today?
+So again, you are losing context about what is going in further in the future.
+How did this happen and what is happening today?
 One of the striking things for me in terms of reworking this material was to stop thinking about the 20th century as the battle between the free world and communism.

 It suddenly became clear to me… I was thinking from my own vantage point of the struggle between the forces of concealment and the forces of exposure.

 What did they conceal?
 The communist conspiracy in America.
-I’m going to say that without quotation marks.
+I am going to say that without quotation marks.
 This was going on, directed by Moscow, again we have this confirmation now of hundreds of agents.

 We know it existed, years ago people knew it existed, but whether they were witnesses who broke with the communist movement and came forward like a Whittaker Chambers, whose name is still famous today, or the great investigators upstairs, you know, decades ago that would include Senator Joseph McCarthy, Senator Pat McCarran on the other side of the aisle and others also in the House.
 They were demonized.
 They were destroyed and then [unintelligible] over them

 So this is why I maintain we have not ever really come to grips with this penetration as a nation.
-What it did to us not just in the policy-making chain but also in the culture.
+What it did to us not just in the policy-making chain, but also in the culture.
 Where did religion go?
-Where did god go?
+Where did God go?
 The impact on our character… Where did moral relativism come from?
 Where did the ends justify the means come from?
 Where did lying, institutional lying, come from?
-These are some of the things I’m working through.
+These are some of the things I am working through.

 It becomes clear to me… recently especially, that this is kind of a verboten subject.
-We’re not supposed to examine the impact of the subversion.
+We are not supposed to examine the impact of the subversion.
 And I would say [that this is] true today about the Islamic influence on the policy-making chain.

 We only have to think back to last summer when Representative Michelle Bachmann and four House Conservatives, her colleagues in the House, joined together – I think Newt Gingrich called them the national security five – and asked a question.
-They didn’t call for hearings the way their forebears would have in the 1940s and ‘50s.
+They did not call for hearings the way their forebears would have in the 1940s and ‘50s.
 They did not set up hearings.
-They don’t have a House Committee on Unamerican Activities to do so.
+They do not have a House Committee on Unamerican Activities to do so.

 They asked the Inspector General to examine evidence of Muslim Brotherhood penetration of the policy-making chain in State, at Defense, at the Justice Department, and so, on a couple of other big agencies… Homeland Security, the White House, Office of [the] National Security Director.
 And she was demonized to a point of political neutralization.
 She was called McCarthyite.

 So again, we go back to this notion of what was going on really.
 If we can now say that there was incredible penetration of the federal government under Roosevelt, that the investigators who are now symbolized by McCarthy.
-There were others but he is now the demon symbol.
+There were others, but he is now the demon symbol.
 They had something to investigate.
-How can we still be using McCarthyism to stop the investigation or stop even thinking about what’s going on?
+How can we still be using McCarthyism to stop the investigation or stop even thinking about what is going on?

 But this is what happened during our time.
 So I would argue our lesson here is that we really have to start getting our facts straight and putting things back into a more logical context.
 We have this new confirmation through the archives.
 I would put ‘new’ in quotations marks for some [unintelligible].